-Susan Bassnett is Professor of Comparative Literature at the University of Warwick and has just been appointed Special Adviser in Translation Studies for a 3 year period attached to the School of Modern Languages and Cultures.
+Susan Bassnett is Emeritus Professor of Comparative Literature at the University of Warwick and between 2016 and 2020 served as Special Adviser in Translation Studies in the School of Modern Languages and Cultures.
 During a recent interview she said the following:

 I am delighted to be spending my last years at Warwick as I spent my initial years here, that is, not attached to any one department but working across departments in the Faculty.
 When I first came to Warwick to establish Comparative Literature, my task was to work with departments of English, French and Italian, then as new programmes in Theatre Studies, Film Studies and Comparative American Studies developed I began teaching in those areas as well.
 My teaching at Warwick has been fundamental for my research and my books on Translation and Comparative Literature have all come directly out of seminar work with students.
 My first book Translation Studies has just been published in 2014 in an expanded 4th edition and there is another new book on translation also published by Routledge in the New Critical Idiom series simply entitled Translation.

 I see translation as a vitally important activity in today’s world but I do not see it as straightforward linguistic transfer, rather as a complex process of negotiation between languages and cultures.
 I have always argued for the status of the translator to be recognised and am delighted that as programmes in Translation Studies and now also World Literature proliferate,so the importance of translation is beginning to be recognised.